 Making Sense of the Law on pregnancy and maternity discrimination for employees

 Pregnancy discrimination at work is where a woman is treated unfavourably on the grounds of her pregnancy or pregnancy-related illness during the protected period from conception to the end of statutory maternity leave.
-Pregnancy discrimination in the workplace is unlawful under the Equality Act 2010, which also prohibits maternity discrimination.
+Discrimination based on pregnancy in the workplace is unlawful under the Equality Act 2010, which also prohibits maternity discrimination.

-Maternity discrimination is where you are treated unfavourably by your employer as a result of your maternity leave, or request for maternity leave, is unlawful under the Equality Act 2010 which also covers pregnancy discrimination.
+Maternity discrimination is where you are treated unfavourably by your employer as a result of your maternity leave, or request for maternity leave.
+This is unlawful under the Equality Act 2010 which also covers pregnancy discrimination.

 The protected period in relation to a woman’s maternity leave starts when the pregnancy begins.
 For women with the right to ordinary and additional maternity leave, it ends on completion of their maternity leave, or when she returns to work, if that is earlier.
 If she does not have that right the protected period finishes at the end of the second week after the pregnancy ends.

 If you believe you have been discriminated against due to your pregnancy, maternity leave or request for maternity leave, you should consult a specialist pregnancy and maternity discrimination lawyer.

 Unlike other forms of discrimination in the workplace, there is only one specific form of discrimination in pregnancy at work.
 This is direct discrimination which is defined as someone discriminating against a woman, in the protected period, in relation to her pregnancy, or treating her unfavourably because of her pregnancy or any illness she suffers because of it.

 There are no specific definitions of indirect victimisation and harassment on the grounds of pregnancy.
 Please refer to our sex discrimination in the workplace page for further guidance.

 There are different forms of maternity discrimination, which occurs where a woman is treated unfavourably because: